petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/using-external-reference-codes.md

 {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA126+`

-Although you can use slashes (`/`) in your ERCs, it may cause unexpected behavior in specific situations when dealing with APIs with ERCs in their endpoint URL paths.
-Here are some observations to help understand those behaviors:
+Slashes (`/`) are accepted in your ERCs.
+However, when dealing with APIs that include ERCs in their endpoint URL paths, it's important to understand how they are interpreted to avoid incorrect parsing and unexpected behavior in the API calls.
+Here are some observations to help understand the use of slashes in ERCs:

 - In general, you can use slashes or escape them as `%252F`.